Darn Tough logo among Merino Wool fibers from making merino wool socksDarn Tough sticker logo among Merino Wool fibers from making merino wool socks

 We Only Use Three Ingredients in Our Socks

 Merino Wool, Nylon, and Lycra® Spandex are the only yarns we knit into our socks.
 A pure Merino sock would not have the elasticity to hold its fit, and Nylon strengthens wear zones.
-The list is simple, but it’s how we do it
+The list is simple, but it’s how we do it that helps us knit a longer lasting sock.

 Some Instincts Aren't Natural